binance/binance-connector-java/clients/derivatives-trading-usds-futures/docs/WebsocketMarketStreamsApi.md

 Individual Symbol Book Ticker Streams

 Pushes any update to the best bid or ask&#39;s price or quantity in real-time for a specified symbol.
+Retail Price Improvement(RPI) orders are not visible and excluded in the response message.
 Update Speed: Real-time

 ### Example
 ```java